-Herbicides such as Round-up and 2,4-D or related chemicals can be effective in managing bindweed, but killing it with herbicides takes several applications over a period of years.
+Herbicides such as Round-up, 2,4-D, dicamba or related chemicals can be effective in managing bindweed, but killing it with herbicides takes several applications over a period of years.
 Late summer and early fall applications are most effective.
 In a lawn environment, 2,4-D and related herbicides are preferred.
 Round-up or 2,4-D can also be used in flower beds and vegetable gardens.
 Be sure to apply 2,4-D when temperatures are between 65 degrees and 85 degrees Fahrenheit and winds are less than five mph.

 It is important not to spray desirable plants with herbicides because it may kill those plants.
-Sponging or painting the bindweed with a herbicide is best when bindweed and desirable plants are in close proximity.
+Sponging or painting the bindweed with an herbicide is best when bindweed and desirable plants are in close proximity.

-For more information, see the following Colorado State Extension fact sheet(s).
+For more information, see the following Colorado State University Extension fact sheet(s).

 Do you have a question?
 Try Ask an Expert!